 We’re facing real threats to our most fundamental rights and we need your help

 From the overturning of Roe v.
-Wade last year to the continuing assault on voting rights in multiple states throughout the country, there has never been a more important time for us to band together and act!
+Wade last year to increasing assaults on civil liberties and voting rights in states across the country, there has never been a more important time for us to band together and act!

-As someone who supported National Council of Jewish Women with a generous gift to our Jewish Fund for Abortion Access, in partnership with the National Abortion Federation, you know how critical it is to protect women, children and families.
+As someone who supported National Council of Jewish Women with a generous gift to our Jewish Fund for Abortion Access (in partnership with the National Abortion Federation), you know how critical it is to create a moral America where women, children, and families can not only exist, but thrive.

-So today we’re asking you to take your commitment a step further by supporting National Council of Jewish Women’s mission to improve the quality of life for all and safeguard individual’s rights and freedom.
+So today we’re asking you to take your commitment a step further by supporting National Council of Jewish Women’s mission to improve the quality of life for all while safeguarding our rights and freedom.

 Please return the enclosed contribution form along with your most generous gift today!